opensearch-project/documentation-website/_monitoring-plugins/ad/index.md

 ## Step 4: Review and create

-Review your detector settings and model configurations to make sure that they're valid and then proceed to select **Create detector**.
+Review your detector settings and model configurations to make sure that they're valid and then select **Create detector**.

 ![Anomaly detection results]({{site.url}}{{site.baseurl}}/images/review_ad.png)